 Singapore Zoo/Night Safari (Ang Mo Kio MRT followed by bus 138)

 If you only want to see birds, Jurong Bird Park is the place to go.
 Visit the Zoo if you enjoy animals.
 The Night Safari is a great place to see nocturnal animals.
 These three attractions have received numerous honours, including awards for tourism and experience.

 If you wish to visit several places, there are combination packages that can save you money.
 The disadvantage is that they are all located outside the city centre, making a trip necessary.
 You should also try to schedule a visit to see the free animal shows at designated intervals.

 8) Teh and Kaya Toast

-There are hundreds of Teh and Kaya Toast chain outlets in Singapore – Ya Kun, Toast Box, Killiney Kopitiam, Coffee and Toast, and many more.
-There has to be something magical about this hot milk tea and toast bread with coconut jam combination.
+Teh and Kaya Toast restaurants are quite popular in Singapore, with hundreds of locations throughout the island – including Ya Kun, Toast Box, Killiney Kopitiam, Coffee and Toast, and many more.
+There has to be something special about this hot milk tea and toast bread with coconut jam combination.

-What is certain is that it makes for perfect breakfast comfort food, a teatime snack or simply a casual conversation starter.
+It’s certain that it makes a great morning comfort food, a teatime snack, or simply a casual conversation starter.

 9) Visit the Old Town of Chinatown

 To the southwest of Singapore River, Chinatown, a Chinese settlement since 1822, was given.
 It was also in Chinatown that the term “five-foot way” originated – from the two and three-story shophouses fronted by continuous verandas.

 Before land reclamation work began, the area was known as Telok Ayer in Chinatown and was the landing spot for many immigrants.
 Many of Singapore’s oldest religious structures are found in Chinatown, which has been preserved and is still utilized.
 Such examples are: